albertosantagostino/AoC-2022/README.md

 1. An elf filled with chocolate
 2. An illegal Rock Paper Scissors tournament
 3. A band of smuggler elves
-4. Elves cleaning after a rave party
+4. Drunk elves cleaning after a rave party
 5. A sketchy operation at the dock
 6. Another broken device
 7. Yet another broken computer
 8. A huge burning forest
+9. An OSHA violation (missing safety railings)

 ## Suggested Christmas songs 🔔